The Supreme Court never erred in its Birth Certificate decision

 In Ghana, to become a citizen at birth, the Constitution in Article 6 provides that: “Subject to the provisions of this Constitution, a person born in or outside Ghana after the coming into force of this Constitution, shall become a citizen of Ghana at the date of his birth if either of his parents or grandparents is or was a citizen of Ghana.”
 Citizenship by birth is conditional on having at least one of your parents or grandparents being a citizen of Ghana.

+The Births and Deaths Registry are mandated by law in Ghana to register all births.
 The Registration of Births and Deaths Act, 1965 (Act 301) ensures the registration of all births, deaths and fetal deaths.
 It also addresses fraud, alterations in the register, offences and penalties.
-By law the time allowed for registrations within the first year of birth except a written authority is given by the Registrar and the prescribed fee is paid.
-The Act enjoins a legal obligation to register the birth of a child and an official birth certificate is issued as a result of birth registration.
+By law the time allowed for registration? is within the first year of birth except where a written authority is given by the Registrar and the prescribed fee is paid.
+The Act imposes a legal obligation to register the birth of a child and an official birth certificate is issued as a result of birth registration.

 It is important to note that the requirements for birth registration is an Immunization card and the Name of the child.
 The information collected at the registration